Nikki Bella & John Cena To Televise Wedding? Which WWE Stars Will Attend?

 “I do not want my man to be exhausted for our wedding day,” Nikki then teased of Cena, joking, “especially our wedding night.”

-Do you want to see Nikki Bella and John Cena to have a televised wedding attended by their fellow WWE stars?
+Do you want to see Nikki Bella and John Cena have a televised wedding attended by their fellow WWE stars?

 [Featured Image by Erika Goldring/Getty Images]